 Public policy experts across the globe are petitioning governments to regulate the use of black box algorithms based on the dangers of allocating decision-making power to opaque technologies.

 Our algorithms are not black box algorithms, meaning that we can “unpack” them to understand how insights are generated.
-By maintaining transparency, we provide our customers with expandable insights to support their decisions and we insulate ourselves from the impact of future legislation in this area.
+By maintaining transparency, we provide our customers with explainable insights to support their decisions and we insulate ourselves from the impact of future legislation in this area.

 We believe that a sustainable approach is one where such systems generate explainable insights that serve only to inform human decision-making, and where responsibility for the decisions and their implications reside solely with the human decision-maker.